 Art Blog Titles

-You are spending a large amount of time writing posts that will attract your target audience.
+You spend a significant amount of time writing posts that will attract your target audience.

 No matter how valuable your content is, it will be useless if nobody reads it.

-Crafting a title that will encourage people to click on is an art.
+Crafting a title that will encourage people to click on it is an art.

 Tips for writing blog titles: